-Fire suppression storage tanks create a dedicated location for a specific volume of water that can be used by fire departments to supplement or act as the main source of water in fire suppression.
+Fire water storage tanks create a dedicated location for a specific volume of water that can be used by fire departments to supplement or act as the main source of water in fire suppression systems.

-In most cases, the requirements of fire suppression sprinkler system design are dictated by various Building Codes.
-Chiefly in the United States, the National Fire Protection Association – Sprinkler Systems, commonly called NFPA, is the standard for design and code approval.
+In most cases, the requirements of a fire suppression sprinkler system design are dictated by various Building Codes.
+Chiefly, in the United States, the National Fire Protection Association sprinkler systems, commonly called NFPA standards, is the standard for design and code approval.
+Many tank features must accompany the project: MaxAccess™ (roof hatch), SeeLevel Blue™ (level gauge), ladder, safety cage, roof platform, hand rail, PosiFill™ (inlet nozzle, valve, float, and hardware assembly), test return, MaxAccess™ (manway or bulkhead side entry), Halcyon Assembly™ (vortex inhibitor), and at minimum exceeding the American Water Works Association (AWWA D-103 09) Standards for bolted steel tanks.